Expanding Job & Business Opportunities

 In the face of this crisis, Claire supported emergency measures to bring the U.S. economy back from the brink of collapse and reverse the massive tide of job losses.
 In February 2009, Claire supported passage of the American Recovery and Reinvestment Act (Recovery Act).
 While the Recovery Act was not perfect, it included critical tax cuts, emergency resources for states, and investments in areas such as infrastructure and health care that created and saved millions of private sector jobs and helped spur the ongoing economic recovery.
 Within months of enactment of the Recovery Act, the tide of massive job losses was reversed, leading to positive job creation in early 2010, and a steady decline in the unemployment rate over the following years.
 Claire also successfully helped pass a Wall Street Reform bill to crack down on reckless behavior by big banks that brought about the financial crisis.
 The reform bill created an independent consumer protection bureau to go after "bad actors" and to require all players to play by the same set of rules.
 It also ended taxpayer-funded bailouts by forcing Wall Street banks to pay for their own liquidation should they fail, and eliminated loopholes that had allowed risky and abusive practices.

 As a former prosecutor and State Auditor, Claire was determined to ensure oversight and accountability in the emergency economic packages.
-She won passage of a bill to strengthen the power of the Special Inspector General overseeing the Troubled Asset Relief Program (TARP), the program that served to keep America's system of banking from collapsing.
-Taxpayers were ultimately fully reimbursed for the cost of TARP, paid back more from the banks than the total cost of the program.
+She won passage of a bill to strengthen the power of the Special Inspector General overseeing the Troubled Asset Relief Program, the program that served to keep America's system of banking from collapsing.
+Taxpayers were ultimately fully reimbursed for the cost of the program, paid back more from the banks than its total cost.